This is our review of the best no pull dog harness in 2022.

 If you’re looking for a harness that’s likely to grow with your pup, this is likely to be a choice that should be at the top of your wish list.
 It’s another Company of Animals creation, and this time around, the focus is on providing a great no-pull harness that’s free from frills or fancy trappings.

-Perfect for all sizes of dog – even puppies – this belt stops a pooch pulling with a front lead attachment.
-It comes with a fully comprehensive training guide and is ideal for those dogs who don’t like to wear a headcollar.
-For maximum control, use with the Halti harness training lead.
+Perfect for all sizes of dog – even a puppy – this belt stops a pooch pulling with a front lead attachment.
+It comes with a fully comprehensive training dog walking guide and is ideal for those dogs who don’t like to wear a headcollar.
+For maximum control, use the harness with a training lead.

 - May need to try to see if it’s the correct fit

-This premium no-pull harness has a leash attachment on both the front and a back clip plus padded strips across the belly and chest for comfort, especially good for short-haired dogs.
+This premium no-pull harness has an attachment for the lead on both the front and back for more control, plus padded strips across the belly and a padded chest plate for comfort, especially good for short-haired dogs.
 There is a handy pocket for your dog’s ID tags and adjustable straps to ensure a perfect fit

 - Costs a bit more than some on the list